Pets with Diarrhea

 There are as many ways to treat diarrhea as there are causes for it.
 Oftentimes, Diarrhea that comes on without warning will often leave just as quickly with some supportive care.
 Some patients need increased fluids or fluids given under the skin (subcutaneously) to support the gastrointestinal tract while their body heals.
 Fluids are frequently the best option to support the gut.
 A change of diet to a bland diet composed of minimal fiber and very basic proteins and flavors can be useful to decrease inflammation in the GI tract.
 This bland diet can be made at home or provided by your veterinarian.
 One reason to prefer the prescription diet is that probiotics may be included in the diet to support the gastrointestinal tract and help repopulate the intestines with beneficial bacteria.
 These bacteria help digest the food your dog or cat consumes.
 We always have a supply at our Cheltenham Township hospital for our patients in need.
 Beyond all this supportive care, antibiotics, anti-spasmodic agents, and pain medication may be needed to get diarrhea initially under control.

-Blood Work can be vital to interpreting the underlying cause of Diarrhea.
+Blood Work can be vital to correctly discerning the underlying cause of Diarrhea.
 Radiographs (or X-rays) can also be vital to ensure that dogs and cats are not looking at a more substantial problem.
 Neoplasia, gastrointestinal foreign bodies, perforations, trauma, metabolic disease, endocrine disease, malabsorption, and maldigestion can all cause diarrhea.
-With causations as varied as those listed, every pet should come to the veterinarian for treatment of diarrhea.
+With causes as varied as those listed, every pet should come to the veterinarian for treatment of diarrhea.

 Pets with Diarrhea Vet Montgomery County